linda-seiter/CMSC115_2258/unit4_project/README.md

 ---

-#### **Phase 2: Enforcing Inventory Limits and Monitoring Low Stock**
+#### Phase 2: Enforcing Inventory Limits and Monitoring Low Stock

-In this phase, the program will:
+Revise `InventoryManager` to implement the following functionality:

-1. Prevent inventory from going negative by rejecting orders that exceed available stock, displaying an appropriate message.
+1. Avoid filling an order if the order quantity exceeds the inventory and display a message indicating insufficient inventory to fill the order.
-2. Display a warning message whenever inventory falls at or below the low stock threshold.
+2. Display a low stock warning message whenever inventory is at or below the minimum threshold.

 **Sample I/O:**